snabble/snabble-ios-sdk/README.md

 [Carthage](https://github.com/Carthage/Carthage) is currently unsupported.
 This is because one of the dependencies we use ([GRDB.swift](https://github.com/groue/GRDB.swift)) does not reliably build using Carthage, as documented in their [README](https://github.com/groue/GRDB.swift#carthage).
-If and when this issue get resolved, you should be able to use the provided `Cartfile`.
+If and when this issue gets resolved, you should be able to use the provided `Cartfile`.

 ### Manually